objcio/articles/2014-07-07-scripting-data.md

 NLNote.h declares the various properties of a note: uniqueID, text, creationDate, archived, title, and tags.

 The `init` method sets the uniqueID and creationDate and sets the tags array to an empty NSArray.
-(Using an NSArray this time rather than an NSMutableArray, just to show it can be done.)
+We're using an NSArray this time, rather than an NSMutableArray, just to show it can be done.)

 The `title` method returns a calculated value: the first line of the text of the note.
 (Recall that this becomes the `name` to the scripting dictionary.)